Centipede!: Reception

 A very mixed review in Dread Central, albeit noting positively that the film makes no usage of CGI, concluded, "Is Centipede! scary?
 No. Will it satisfy those that like their monster movies bloody?
 I doubt it.
-The version of the film I’m reviewing is the one that premiered on the Sci-Fi Channel, it didn’t really seem to have much that needed cutting out in the gore and profanity department and it doesn’t appear there is any nudity that needed to be cut out either, which is too bad because again, Margaret Cash is quite hot."
+The version of the film I'm reviewing is the one that premiered on the Sci-Fi Channel, it didn't really seem to have much that needed cutting out in the gore and profanity department and it doesn't appear there is any nudity that needed to be cut out either, which is too bad because again, Margaret Cash is quite hot."

 The film has also been described as an "awful bug horror".
-A review on the French websitie HorrorScaryweb called the film "deadly boring".
+A review on the French website HorrorScaryweb called the film "deadly boring".
 Le Figaro recommended it to fans of old-fashioned horror.

 The film was also one of the featured films at the 26th Annual Insect Fear Film Festival (2009) at UIUC.